AppleGamer22/applegamer22.github.io/content/posts/opentofu/tailscale/index.md

 tags: [Tailscale, OpenTofu, Terraform, cloud-init, IaC]
 diagrams: true
 ---
 I've been looking for a infrastructure as Code (IaC) use case for my personal life, and I've recently found one that delivers both utility and cost-effectiveness: provisioning and connecting VPN servers into my tailnet seamlessly.
-In this post, I'll be be adding on top of other approaches [^1] [^2] with a fix I incorporated for an [issue](https://github.com/tailscale/terraform-provider-tailscale/issues/68) with Tailscale's Terraform provider.
+In this post, I'll be be adding on top of other approaches [^1] [^2] with a fix I incorporated for an [issue](https://github.com/tailscale/terraform-provider-tailscale/issues/68) with [Tailscale's Terraform provider](https://registry.terraform.io/providers/tailscale/tailscale/latest/docs).

 # Provisioning a Key
+Tailscale requires automatic device deployments to provide an authentication key when they join the tailnet, which can be easily provisioned and reused by the rest of the Terraform resources.

 ```tf
 provider "tailscale" {